Ohtani gets special award from MLB for 2-way All-Star season

 AP Baseball Writer

-HOUSTON (AP) — Shohei Ohtani’s two-way All-Star season with the Los Angeles Angels was so unprecedented that MLB Commissioner Rob Manfred created a special award to recognize it.
+HOUSTON (AP) — Shohei Ohtani’s two-way All-Star season with the Los Angeles Angels was so unprecedented that Major League Baseball Commissioner Rob Manfred presented a special award to recognize it.

-Manfred presented Ohtani with a Commissioner’s Historic Achievement Award before Game 1 of the World Series on Tuesday night.
+Ohtani was given the Commissioner’s Historic Achievement Award by Manfred before Game 1 of the World Series on Tuesday night.

 “Over the next few years, I know that there are going to be many, many awards and accolades that come your way,” Manfred said, with Ohtani sitting next to him.
 “But I felt that 2021 was so special that it was important to recognize the historic achievement that took place in 2021 with an award just about 2021.”

+Ohtani is the 16th recipient of the honor, and the first since Manfred succeeded Bud Selig as commissioner in 2015.

-Ohtani hit 46 home runs, drove in 100 runs and stole 26 bases this season, his fourth in the majors after playing in his native Japan.
+Ohtani had 46 home runs, 100 RBIs and 26 stolen bases this season, his fourth in the majors after playing in his native Japan.
 In 23 starts on the mound, he was 9-2 with a 3.18 ERA while striking out 156 batters.

-This 27-year-old Ohtani is the most accomplished two-way player since Babe Ruth, who last pitched regularly in 1919.
+The 27-year-old Ohtani is the most accomplished two-way player since Babe Ruth, who last pitched regularly in 1919.
 Ohtani was the first two-way starter in the history of the All-Star Game, which began in 1933.
-While pitching for the American League, he also hit in the leadoff spot as the designated hitter.
+While pitching for the American League, he also batted in the leadoff spot after being elected by fans to start at designated hitter.

 “It’s really an unbelievable set of accomplishments,” Manfred said.